-On 14 July 2023, the famous and magnificent military parade returns to the Champs Élysées avenue.
-The public will also be back on the iconic Parisian thoroughfare to enjoy this not-to-be-missed event in the French National Day festivities programme.
+On 14 July 2024, in the run-up to the Paris Olympic and Paralympic Games, the famous and magnificent military parade will be taking place on the Avenue Foch, just a stone's throw from the Champs-Élysées.
+The public is expected to flock to this major Parisian thoroughfare to enjoy this not-to-be-missed event in the programme of French National Day festivities.

 - it is advised to arrive very early